 With substantial support from Council Member Cisneros, the City of Houston has been undergoing an analysis and redesign of North Main:

-As of March 2022, the project is at 95% design between Boundary Street and Cottage Street.
+1. As of April 2023, the project is fully designed between Boundary Street and Cottage Street.

 To get more information about existing conditions, please review the Overview document.